toolprint/vibekit/README.md

 ### Run coding agents in a secure sandbox

-A simple SDK for safely running Codex and Claude in your app or workflow.
+A simple SDK for safely running Codex, Claude, Gemini CLI, and SST Opencode in your app or workflow.

 ---